-Pass three times the flour in the "setacciola" (a sieve in) to have the lightest part of the flour.
+Pass three times the flour in the "setacciola" (a sieve) to have the lightest part of the flour.

-Prepare in the fireplace a good fire of dry firewood.
+In the fireplace prepare a good fire of dry firewood.
 Put a big piece of firewood across the fireplace irons, on which the ferratelle iron is to be placed a long time, to heat on both faces.
 Prepare a pork hide to pass onto the red-hot inside faces of the ferratelle iron so that the dough will not stick to them.